nominetresearch/microbit-networking-book-python/index.md

 - [**Group communication: One-to-many**](groupcommunication/groupcommunication.md)
     In this chapter, you will form small groups to send to and receive from a limited number of micro:bits.
-Here, selecting a unique identifier for your group will be an interesting challenge.
+Here, selecting a unique identifier for your group will be an exciting challenge.

 - [**Game 1: Shakey Donkey**](shakeydonkey/shakeydonkey.md)
     This is a game that uses the micro:bit radio.
 See whether you can figure out how to play the game and how it works.